Notice of CDBG COVID-19 (CDBG-CV) Funding Amendment

 - CAPER FY 2003-2004

 - CAPER Approval Letter FY 2017-2018

 - CAPER Approval Letter FY 2015-2016

 - CAPER Approval Letter FY 2014-2015

 - CAPER Approval Letter FY 2012-2013

 - CAPER Approval Letter FY 2011-2012

 The Tennessee Housing Development Agency (THDA) is charged with developing a National Housing Trust Fund Allocation Plan, which was incorporated into the Consolidated Plan and Annual Action Plan on August 16, 2016.
-The National Housing Trust Fund (NHTF) is a new federal formula grant program provided by the U.S. Department of Housing and Urban Development.
+The National Housing Trust Fund (HTF) is a new federal formula grant program provided by the U.S. Department of Housing and Urban Development.
 Funds will be distributed to the State of Tennessee to produce, preserve, rehabilitate, and operate housing affordable to extremely low-income households earning less than 30 percent of the area median income.
-The State of Tennessee will receive $3 million in the first year of the NHTF.
+The State of Tennessee will receive $3 million in the first year of the HTF.

 HOME Investment Partnership Program